Patton Oswalt: Personal life

-Oswalt endorsed Barack Obama for re-election as president in 2012.
-Oswalt was an outspoken critic of former President Donald Trump.
+Oswalt is a progressive and a supporter of the Democratic Party, having endorsed Barack Obama for re-election as president in 2012 and Joe Biden in 2020.
+Oswalt has been an outspoken critic of Donald Trump.
 In January 2019, following an intense Twitter feud with a Trump supporter, he donated $2,000 to the man's GoFundMe fund created to help cover his medical expenses.